danthe42/CarND-Behavioral-Cloning-P3/writeup_report.md

-After the collection and dynamic generation process, I had enough data points to use for the training.
+After the collection and the dynamic generation process, I had enough data points to use for the training.

 But first, I split the complete data set and put 10% of the data into a validation set.
 The remaining 90% is the training set, I've used this data set for training the model.
+I did not use test scoring at the end of the training process, so there is no test set.
 The validation set helped determine if the model was over or under fitting.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
 I chose 24 as the number of epochs, and got this result:

 ![alt text][image12]

 Probably the number of epochs was too big, as the training set's results didn't improve too much after epoch#15.
 Moreover the validation set's mean error was not really decreasing after epoch#14.
 Probably 15 epochs would have been enough.
-Anyway, the resulting network was able to navigate on both tracks in the simulator with the speed of 20 mph, which I consider an excellent result.
+Anyway, the resulting network was able to navigate on both tracks in the simulator, and I consider that an excellent result.

+At the end of each training process, that graph above with mean squared error loss at the end of each epoch is written into the same directory as "train_history_<date/time>.png".
+It helps to tune the number of epochs parameter correctly, and can help to identify when the system is under/overfitting.